 - Before the visit—the school’s application, required fees and the request for consultation must be submitted.
 Then a confirmation letter will be provided for the school’s signature.
 Once the visit is confirmed, the survey forms are completed by each teacher and the head of school/administrator and sent to the consultant at least 2 weeks before the visit.

-- On-site visit—includes classroom observation and individual conferences with the administrator and teachers
+- Online visit—includes individual conferences with the administrator and teachers.

 You may want to have your consultant share their experience and knowledge while they are available to the school by scheduling additional “special events.”
-All special events carry an additional fee (see Billing and Payment Information).
+All special events carry an additional fee (see Consultation Fee Information).
 Therefore it is important that there is clarity between the consultant and the school when making these arrangements.

 Special events can take the form of:

-- Evening presentation to families on topics that may be suggested by the school
+- Online presentation to families on topics that may be suggested by the school

 All-day classes: An all-day class is one that offers extended hours, usually both in the morning and late afternoon, during which the children remain in their Montessori environment, working under the guidance of one or two overlapping AMI trained teachers.
 Consultations for all-day classes will consist of a full-day visit per classroom (scheduled as two classrooms) including individual conferences with all teachers involved.